crazcalm/book_ideas/README.md

 ### Epub command stuff:
 [epubcheck](https://github.com/w3c/epubcheck) is the actual command, but I have it aliased as `epub` on one of my machines.

 Note: You will have to manually install the command to get an up to date version of it.
+This will require instAalling Java, Mavan and creating an alias that looks like this: `alias epub='java -jar ~/Github/epubcheck/target/epubcheck.jar'`

 ### Check epub format: